afpineda/OpenSourceSimWheelESP32/doc/firmware/ErrorMessages_en.md

   You must not call `inputs::setAnalogClutchPaddles()` twice.
   Check your custom firmware.

+- *No GPIO expander found with hardware address X (hex)*

+  A GPIO expander is not powered or the given *hardware address* is wrong.
+  Check your wiring, then your custom firmware.

 - *Unable to auto-detect full address of GPIO expander.
 Hardware address is N (hex)*

-  Hardware addresses are not unique for all GPIO expanders.
-You must specify *full addresses* instead.
+  The printed hardware address in not unique.
+You must specify a *full address* instead.
   In case you have no clue about what the full address could be, upload and run the [I2C probe](../../../../src/Firmware/I2C_probe/I2C_probe.ino) firmware provided in this project.